 Penrose knows that many Whitman alumni wish to continue to use our resources after graduation, and we welcome you into our doors whenever you are in town.
-Due to specific license agreements, we are unable to provide off-campus access to most e-resources, such as journal articles and databases, to alumni.
+We are able to provide select database access to alumni, but due to specific license agreements, we are unable to provide off-campus access to many e-resources, such as journal articles and databases.
 This guide is designed to help Whitties navigate post-graduation access to Penrose resources, open access research, and ways you may be able to access many of the same resources through your local public libraries.
 Please feel free to contact us with any questions about access.

 Whitman alumni may: